S. N. Vasanth

 S. N. Vasanth was an Indian actor who acts mostly in Tamil films and soap operas.
 The actor was introduced into the Tamil film world by director Bharathi Vasu in the hit film Mella Pesungal.
 The title of the film became a prefix to his name and he was affectionately called as "Mella Pesungal Vasanth" in the Industry.
 Vasanth was the president of the 'Chinnathirai Nadigar Sangam' for a considerable period of time.
-S. N. Vasanth died from a heart attack on may 2009 He was a relative of actor Radha Ravi.
+S. N. Vasanth died from a heart attack in May 2009 He was a relative of actor Radha Ravi.

 Career

 Studied at Adyar Film Institute.
 He made his debut as an actor in the year 1983 with the movie Mella Pesungal.
 He has acted in several films including Pulan Visaranai, Moondravadhu Kann, Pudhalvan.
 He has acted in DD Podhigai Doordarshan television and some private television serials.
 On 2 November 2003, he started the Chinnathirai Nadigar Sangam Association for the development of TV serial actors.